This page outlines central government's role in helping New Zealand prepare for and adapt to the impacts of climate change.

 One of the changes introduced by the Resource Legislation Amendment Act 2017 is that “the management of significant risks from natural hazards” is a new matter of national importance in section 6 of the RMA.

-Civil Defence and Emergency Management Act 2002 and strategy, see CDEM Framework [Ministry of Civil Defence and Emergency Management website]
+- Civil Defence and Emergency Management Act 2002 [New Zealand Legislation website]

 The Act provides for hazards and risks, and emergency response and recovery.